 The next step is going to Order in your store and downloading all your orders from day 1.
 Don’t forget to delete any test data you may have in there.
 Make sure you pick All Orders and CVS when you export your data.

-You’ll need to use Text To Columns to separate the date, time and other numbers.
-You only need to date in the Create At column.
+You’ll need to use Text To Columns to separate the date, time, and other numbers.
+You only need the date in the Create At column.
 Lastly, make sure you sort your date range from your first order at the top to the last order at the bottom.
 If you don’t do this, you’ll have a harder time figuring out the number of days between orders for each customer.

 That is it for data from your Shopify store.
 Everything else lives in your GSheets (or excel), which we call Repeat Customers – ABC Client Name.
-We try to standardize all worksheet we use when working with clients.
+We try to standardize all worksheets we use when working with clients.
 Now you need to build out your template (see below).
 Some working knowledge of excel and formulas is required beyond this point.

 Create a new tab called Merged Customer Data.
 See above for an example of what this tab looks like.
 Label your columns headers as following:

 Repeat Customer Email